 If you have better luck than him (you may if you visit between November and April) and a great deal of stamina, you’ll be rewarded with the best view of Volcano Fuego and its spectacular eruptions.

-An easier, but more expensive option is to join a tour that takes you close to the summit (about 80% up) in a 4×4 vehicle, from where you have to hike the very last portion (1 to 2 hours).
+An easier, but more expensive option is to join a tour that takes you to base camp in a 4×4 vehicle to camp overnight.
+At 4AM you hike the last portion to watch the sunrise at the summit.
+Interested?
+Check out this tour here.

 Visit Lake Atitlan